siemens/OOASP/asp_interactive_configuration/README.md

 # Interactive Configuration with ASP

-Prototype for interactive configuration using ASP initially developed by Susana Hahn (Potassco Solutions) as part of a collaboration between Potassco Solutions and Siemens T.
+Prototype for interactive configuration using ASP initially developed by Susana Hahn (Potassco Solutions) as part of a collaboration between Potassco Solutions and Siemens.

 ## Installation
 ```